Bodies of the European Union and Euratom: Agencies, decentralised independent bodies, corporate bodies and joint undertakings

 A number of decentralised, executive and Eurarom agencies, decentralised independent bodies and joint undertakings exist, which are bodies of the EU or Euratom established as juridical persons through secondary EU legislation.
 These include the European Environment Agency and Europol.

 Other bodies and inter-institutional services

 There are also three inter-institutional bodies lacking juridical personality: the Publications Office, the oldest one, which publishes and distributes official publications from the European Union bodies; and the two relatively new: the European Personnel Selection Office (EPSO), a recruitment body which organises competitions for posts within Union institutions; and the European Administrative School, which provides specific training for the staff of Union institutions.

 Another body is the anti-fraud office OLAF whose mission is to protect the financial interests of the European Union.

 The European Data Protection Supervisor ensures the institutions respect citizens' privacy rights in relation to data processing.

+Established by Regulation 1141/2014, the Authority for European Political Parties and European Political Foundations (APPF) is in charge of registering, controlling and imposing sanctions on European political parties and European political foundations.